 Jake Milton is a postdoc in the Center for High Precision Patterning Science (CHiPPS) EFRC.
 He earned his PhD at Purdue University under the direction of Hilkka Kenttämaa, where he used theory (particularly quantum chemical calculations) to study gas-phase ion-molecule reactions related to ionization processes and polyradical ions.
 In his free time, he is a voracious consumer of fiction, video games, and classical music, an avid fan, cook, and baker of French, Indian, and Korean food, learning Japanese, and has been known to partake in the occasional hike.

-Bill Hinsberg, Co-author of Kinetiscope, Columbia Hill Technical Consulting
+Bill Hinsberg, co-author of Kinetiscope, Columbia Hill Technical Consulting

 Alumni